Back n Black

 Why I'm Starting BNB

 While researching during recovery I began to learn about Sudden Cardiac Arrest, in particularly in young athletes.
-I was amazed to learn that kids are literally dropping like flies everyday, by the hundreds.
-As I dug deeper I couldn't find a singular initiative or collaboration in Kansas to stop what is recognized as the #1 killer in America.
-Let that sink in, THE #1 KILLER!
-Not cancer, car crashes, drug overdoes, but SUDDEN CARDIAC ARREST.
-I'd like to change this!
+I was amazed to learn that kids are dying by the thousands each year.
+As I dug deeper I couldn't find a singular initiative or collaboration in Kansas to stop this killer.
 I'm starting the Back N Black initiative to stop SCA in its tracks.
 How?

-By empowering and encouraging bystanders to take action during an SCA incident.
+Empowering and encouraging bystanders to take action during a SCA incident.

 Please become a BNB soldier and join me in the initiative to stop SCA in its tracks.
 I'd be happy to help you start a similar initiative in your community.